vault27/Foundation/ise.md

   - how servers authenticate
 - The method defines those
 - EAP is used in:
-  - IKEv2 – VPN authentication% EAP messages are carried inside IKE_AUTH encrypted payloads
+  - IKEv2 – VPN authentication EAP messages are carried inside IKE_AUTH encrypted payloads
-  - 802.1X (Wired/Wireless): EAP runs between the client and authenticator, and is transported to RADIUS/ISE - EAP inside EAPOL The full TLS handshake is between the Supplicant (Client PC) and the Authentication Server (Cisco ISE) - switch or AP is just a forwarder
+  - 802.1X (Wired/Wireless): EAP runs between the client and authenticator, and is transported to RADIUS/ISE - EAP inside EAPOL
+- The full TLS handshake is between the Supplicant (Client PC) and the Authentication Server (Cisco ISE) - switch or AP is just a forwarder
 - PPP (PPP-EAP)
 - Dial-in, broadband, LTE, etc.
 - RADIUS: EAP is encapsulated in EAP-Message attributes inside RADIUS packets
-  - Everything is just Request/Response pairs, repeated until the method finishe
+- Everything is just Request/Response pairs, repeated until the method finishes

 ```
   Server         Client